Brugse Beer VII

 Knick Knacky Knokke Heist, Knicky Knacky Noo!

 Sorry about that, but I just had to do it!
 It might equally well have been called “Knicketty Knacketty Knokke Heist”, but anyway, that’s by-the-by.
-We had some serious cachin’ to get done.
+It’s out of my system now.
+I can move on.
+Anyway, we had some serious cachin’ to get done.

-From there we made our way around to Knokke-Heist, or more particularly to Heist-aan-Zee, to begin our main walk of the day.
-This was the “Kalf” series, running around a big wide loop to the south of the town and quite close to the Dutch border.
-It was quite a long walk and the weather was warm, so by the end of the 4 hours we spent doing it we’d had enough.
-We had done fifty-something caches by that time though, and we’d walked along a variety of terrains, most of which were pretty quick to walk over.
+Anyway, from Zeebrugge we made our way around to Knokke-Heist, or more particularly to Heist-aan-Zee, to begin our main walk of the day.
+This was the “Kalf” series.
+It runs in a big loop to the south of the town and quite close to the Dutch border.
+It was quite a long walk and the weather was warm.
+By the end of the 4 hours we spent doing it we’d had enough.
+We had done fifty-something caches by that time though.
+We’d walked along a variety of terrains, most of which were pretty quick to walk over.

 So by the end of the walk it was most definitely ice-cream o’clock.
-I stuck another couple of Euros into a parking meter and we retired to a nearby bar, where I had a giant coke and Ami had a vanilla milkshake, and we shared a rather fantastic strawberry coupe, containing strawberry and vanilla ice creams, squirty cream, strawberry sauce and a handful of fresh strawberries.
+I stuck another couple of Euros into a parking meter and we retired to a nearby bar.
+I had a giant coke and Ami had a vanilla milkshake, and we shared a rather fantastic strawberry coupe.
+It contained strawberry and vanilla ice creams, squirty cream, strawberry sauce and a handful of fresh strawberries.
 You get the picture.
 Strawberry flavour.
 Lots of it.

 We sort of toyed with the idea of doing a few drive-bys in Knokke-Heist but eventually, we decided that we’d found a decent enough quantity already, so we were off home for an early finish.
 Before going back though, we popped over the border into the Netherlands at Sint Anna Ter Muiden to do a single cache that celebrates the most westerly point of the European part of the Netherlands.
 Obviously there are some other bits of the Kingdom of the Netherlands in the Caribbean, but Sint Anna Ter Muiden is the most westerly bit in Europe.
 The geocache we did there was based specifically around the mistaken view of many Dutch that the most westerley point is up on the coast near Heist-aan-Zee, but it isn’t.
 It’s here.